 The Language Assessment Group was formed to help language assessment students find jobs, obtain funding for their research, and find summer internships as well as to help support their individual research projects and move forward university-level language assessment projects.
 Currently, the group is developing an oral component for the English Placement Test, which is used to place students into appropriate language courses when they first arrive at the university.
 The group also provides feedback on individuals’ work by providing a safe environment to practice and receive feedback on presentations or possible publications.

 PROG meets regularly to discuss current and potential research projects.

-- The Pronunciation Research Group that meets regularly to discuss current research and discuss potential research projects.
-Recent collaborative research studies between faculty and students have resulted in an upcoming TESOL Quarterly article on native and nonnative teachers of pronunciation, book chapters on connected speech processes, historical views of pronunciation and communicative approaches to teaching, student beliefs toward nonnative teacher of pronunciation, the role of segmentals in judgments of intelligiblity, and online approaches to improving comprehensibility.
+Currently, the group allows for students interested in pronunciation to practice for conference presentations, get feedback on conference abstracts, and collaborate on various projects related to the members’ interests.
+Past collaborative research studies between faculty and students have resulted in a TESOL Quarterly article on native and nonnative teachers of pronunciation, book chapters on connected speech processes, historical views of pronunciation and communicative approaches to teaching, student beliefs toward nonnative teachers of pronunciation, the role of segmentals in judgments of intelligibility, and online approaches to improving comprehensibility.

 The Project-Based Learning (PBL) Research Group provides an academic and social networking space to bring together ISU researchers, faculty, and students with a shared interest in project-based language learning.
 The group members meet regularly to work together on various project-based learning/teaching research, each focusing on different aspects in this area to produce presentable and publishable work.
 The group also offers an opportunity for mentoring and exchanging feedback on individual members’ work in the field.